Is your garage putting your home at risk of a break-in? According to the FBI, the garage is the point of entry for around 9% of burglaries.

 Consider installing outdoor security lights around your garage that turn on when they detect motion.
 If someone is sneaking around your home at night, they’re more likely to run off if your home lights up.

 You can also install a simple security camera that records any motion around the garage.
 Several options allow you to review the footage on your phone and get notifications if someone sets off the camera.
+Consider this during your garage door opener installation in Katy, TX.

 8. Replace the Garage Door Opener